-In Autumn 2013, the team embarked on an exciting new film project, for local teenagers.
-Entitled ‘Movies in the Moorlands’ the project was aimed at young people in the Staffordshire Moorlands.
+‘Movies in the Moorlands’ was a creative writing and film project aimed at young people in the Staffordshire Moorlands.
 It saw participants working with professional film makers to write, produce and market their own short film and culminated in a local short film premiere.

 Funded by Big Lottery Fund and Staffordshire County Council, our film makers delivered creative workshops with the teenagers, who learnt all aspects of film making, from coming up with the initial screenplay idea, through to writing, casting, filming, editing and marketing their film.
 Entitled ‘The Clock’, the film is currently in its post-production phase and about to hit the film festival circuit.